-2.4.10 Console Bulk Record Upload
+2.4.11 Console Bulk Record Upload

 In addition to the web interface upload, you can bulk-upload records to the record index via the uploader.py console utility.
-We recommend preferring this utility over the web interface if the number of uploaded photos is more than 10,000.
+Make choice in favor of this utility if the number of uploaded photos exceeds 10,000.